GaussianAvatar: Towards Realistic Human Avatar Modeling from a Single Video via Animatable 3D Gaussians: Conclusion and Discussion

-In the supplementary material, we begin by presenting the implementation details of our method in Sec.~\ref{sec:implementation}.
-Following that, we provide information on the proposed dataset in Sec.~\ref{sec:dataset} and conduct a running time comparison in Sec.~\ref{sec:run-time}.
-Finally, we showcase challenging cases in Sec.~\ref{sec:cases} and present extended results in Sec.~\ref{sec:results}.
+\maketitlesupplementary In the supplementary material, we begin by presenting the implementation details of our method in Sec.~\ref{sec:implementation}.
+Following that, we provide information on the proposed dataset in Sec.~\ref{sec:dataset}, conduct the training \& running time comparison in Sec.~\ref{sec:run-time}, and demonstrate the motion optimization comparison in Sec.~\ref{sec:motion}.
+Finally, we showcase challenging cases in Sec.~\ref{sec:cases} and present hand animation results in Sec.~\ref{sec:results}.